Diether Krebs: His last role

 In 1999, Diether Krebs played his last role in the Ruhrgebiet-based action comedy film Bang Boom Bang.
 Playing slimeball shipping agent Werner Kampmann he appeared alongside Ralf Richter and others in this film directed by Peter Thorwarth.
 Some film critics acclaimed this as Krebs's best ever part.
-Krebs was also scheduled to act in the longer cinema version of the film but died 8 months earlier from lung cancer.
+Krebs was also scheduled to act in the longer cinema version of the film but died 8 months prior from lung cancer.